The Circle

 Types of Configurations

-- Real Circle: If (meaning ).
-The equation successfully graphs as a standard geometric circle.
+- Real Circle: If (meaning ), the equation successfully graphs as a standard geometric circle.

 Orthogonal Circles